kochewww/livechat_demo/README.md

 ALTER PUBLICATION supabase_realtime ADD TABLE public.messages;

--- Allow public delete access (for Clear button) CREATE POLICY "Allow public delete access"
+-- Allow public delete access (for Clear button)
+-- In Supabase Dashboard: Use expression "true" for USING clause CREATE POLICY "Allow public delete access"
 ON public.messages
 FOR DELETE